proof88/PGE/PGE/docpages/menu-04-Networking.md

 There are many ways to cheat in multiplayer games, and PGE doesn't provide protection against it.
 However, a good implementation in application level can overcome some forms of cheating.
 A common approach is to treat the **server as the only authorative instance** and make clients show only a replication of server state.
+My game [PRooFPS-dd](https://github.com/proof88/PRooFPS-dd) has such client-server model implemented in it.
-For example: player movement.
-When a player presses a button to move, it should send a request/command message to the server about the keypress, and the server calculates the actual movement of the player.
+**For example: player movement.** When a player presses a button to move, it should send a request/command message to the server about the keypress, and the server calculates the actual movement of the player.
 Then it replies back to the client(s) with the updated position of the player who requested the move, client(s) receive(s) the reply and move(s) the player to the position calculated by the server.
 Since server takes care of the entire game state, simulate physics, calculate new positions, etc. and replicates game state to clients, it is the only authorative element of the multiplayer game session.
 This way it is more difficult for clients to do anything from an illegal position, e.g. put themselves out of map bounds intentionally because always the server calculates their position based on client inputs that can be rejected as well.
+**Another example is how the weapons work**: when a player pressen a button to shoot, an attack request is sent to the server, and server decides if the player can actually shoot, and if so, it will create a bullet.
+Since the server keeps track of the available and current weapons for each player, there is no client-side cheat that will allow the player to use arbitrary weapon, also there is no use of modifying the weapon files on client-side since server is using only the server-side files.

 \section implementation_details Implementation Details